structured-query-language/structured-query-language.github.io/sessionization-using-RANGE_SESSIONIZE-in-google-big-query.md

 ## page_visit table

+We would like sessionize the following website logs based on the continous time spent on the website and the pages visited during that session.

 | user_id | page_url      | entry_time          | exit_time           |
 |---------|---------------|---------------------|---------------------|
 | saqib   | /index        | 2024-03-19 17:13:19 | 2024-03-19 17:16:19 |